Authority: Executive Vice Chancellor and Provost

 This rule describes the standards and procedures for reappointment, promotion, and tenure in the Department of Computer Science and is supplemental to and consistent with the college rule and the university Academic Tenure Policy.

 The realms of responsibilities include: teaching and mentoring students, discovery of knowledge, technological and managerial innovation, extension and engagement with constituencies outside the university, and service in professional societies and within the university itself.
 The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibilities describes the realms in which the faculty member will focus and on which he/she will be evaluated.

 Reappointment, promotion and tenure will be evaluated for each department faculty member with an appropriate and individual consideration across their responsibilities and with due consideration to total and effective service to the institution.
 Evidence of good teaching and research must accompany each positive recommendation for reappointment, promotion and tenure.

 3.1.
-Evaluation based on performance of assigned responsibilities as described the Statement of Mutual Expectations.
+Evaluation based on performance of assigned responsibilities as described the Statement of Faculty Responsibilities.